 Allows you to set a maximum lifespan of your orders (in seconds) at which the orders will certainly get canceled and recreated.
 Click here to learn more about this parameter.

 exchange: binance markets: ALGO-USDT,AVAX-USDT,FIRO-USDT token: USDT order_amount: 15.0 spread: 0.5 target_base_pct: 50% order_refresh_time: 10 order_refresh_tolerance_pct: 0.2 inventory_range_multiplier: 1.0 volatility_interval: 300 avg_volatility_period: 10 volatility_to_spread_multiplier: 1.0 max_spread: -1.0 max_order_age: 3600.0

-These values will show after running
+These values will show after running the

-This table lets you see the markets you are participating in, the balance you currently have and also the budget allocation for each pair.
+This table lets you see the markets you are participating in, the balance you currently have, and also the budget allocation for each pair.

 order_refresh_time if the value of the volatility is higher than your current spread.

-This shows the markets chosen, rewards for that certain campaign, rewards per week, current liquidity of that market, yield, and maximum spread for that campaign.
+This shows the markets are chosen, rewards for that certain campaign, rewards per week, current liquidity of that market, yield, and maximum spread for that campaign.
 This gives you insight on the campaigns you are participating to easily check what are the details for the campaigns.

-Other than the markets, this shows the side of the order created, price, current spread, order amount, order size and the age.
+Other than the markets, this shows the side of the order created, price, current spread, order amount, order size, and the age.

 Here's an example of how the liquidity mining strategy works.